-Born in Seattle, WA, on May 7, 1930, Sister Jean entered the Maryknoll Sisters from St. Joseph’s Parish, Seattle, at the Maryknoll Sisters Center in Maryknoll, NY, on September 6, 1947.
-She made her first profession on March 7, 1950, receiving the religious name Sister M. Therese Martin, and her final vows on March 7, 1953, in Saiin, Japan.
+Born in Seattle, WA, on May 7th, 1930, Sister Jean entered the Maryknoll Sisters from St. Joseph’s Parish, Seattle, at the Maryknoll Sisters Center in Maryknoll, NY, on September 6, 1947.
+She made her First Profession of Vows on March 7th, 1950, receiving the religious name Sister M. Therese Martin.

 Her first assignment was as a parish catechetical worker in Kyoto, Japan, where she served from 1951 – 1953.
-She then continued the same work at a parishes in Saiin, Japan, from 1953 – 1955; Ostu from 1955 – 1962, Takano from 1962 – 1965, and Yokkaichi from 1965 – 1969.
+She professed her final vows on March 7th, 1953, in Saiin, Japan.
+She then continued the same work at parishes in Saiin, from 1953 – 1955; Otsu from 1955 – 1962, Takano from 1962 – 1965, and Yokkaichi from 1965 – 1969.

 Sister Jean then returned to Kyoto where she taught English and served as parish worker.
 She also served as parish worker in Tzu and Mie Ken from 1969 – 1971.
 She was then appointed to the Regional Governing Board while serving in communications, retreat work, bookkeeper and English teacher from 1971 – 1973.
 In 1973 she also worked in Christian community formation.

 Sister Jean returned to the United States, where she served on the congregation’s World Awareness Team for the western States from 1974 – 1979.